Miguel Vargas Player Props: Dodgers vs. Royals

 Miguel Vargas At The Plate

-- Vargas is hitting .199 with 14 doubles, four triples, seven home runs and 35 walks.
+- Vargas has 14 doubles, four triples, seven home runs and 36 walks while hitting .198.

-- In 28.4% of his games this season, Vargas has had at least one RBI.
-He's picked up more than one in 12.2% and driven in three or more of his team's runs in one contest.
+- Vargas has had an RBI in 21 games this season (28.0%), including nine multi-RBI outings (12.0%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.